Applies to: Exchange 2007, 2010, 2013

 Start at the MeetingResponse command itself.
 From there, we’ll drill down into the element we care about.
 MeetingResponse -> MeetingResponse element -> Request element.
 Notice there is the Request and the Response.
 Now we see the “meat” of the request.
 The Child elements column here lists the elements with the data we care about based on the request we see in the log.
 UserResponse, CollectionId, and RequestId are all here.
 UserResponse – 3 possible values, indicating whether the meeting is being accepted, tentatively accepted, or declined.
 This request has a UserResponse of 1, meaning the meeting request was Accepted.
 CollectionId – String value specifying the folder that contains the meeting request.
 This value is obtained from a previous FolderSync (or FolderCreate) command response.
-If you miss those commands, you’ll have to make assumptions on what folder it’s referencing, but if you’re troubleshooting some specific issue you likely already know which folder this is.
+If you miss those commands, you’ll have to make assumptions on what folder it’s referencing, but if you have access to the mailbox you can determine the mapping through a process detailed in a blog posting by Jim Martin.
 The first FolderSync for the device will pull a folder list that is alphabetized, and the CollectionId is sequential.
 So for example, in a new mailbox, Calendar would be CollectionId 1, Contacts would be CollectionId 2, and so on.
 If the folders change after the FolderSync, the change to the FolderHierarchy is sent to the device, but the CollectionId just increments the number.
 So the newest folder gets the largest number.
 If the device partnership is reset, then the newest folder gets a CollectionId that is in the proper alphabetical order.RequestId – String value specifying the server ID of the meeting request message item.
 Notice the format here is colon-separated.
 FolderId:ItemId:AttachmentId.
 In this case the CollectionId is 1, so the RequestId is 1:653.
 The ItemId here acts much like the CollectionId above.
 The number increments in the partnership, but on a new sync, the items will all be in sequential order.
 Unlike the FolderHierarchy, these items are not alphabetized, but in chronological order.
 The first item in the box (oldest) will be ItemId 1.

 Note: ServerId, RequestId, and CalendarId (CalId in the log) are all specifying the server ID of the items.
 For some commands such as Sync, FolderSync, etc you'll see ServerId instead of the latter two, and its meaning may differ depending on its context.See [MS-ASCMD] 184.108.40.206 ServerId for more details.